mbkieda/pdsnd_github/README.md

 ### Intro
-This project was created by Michael Kieda, as part of the Udacity nanodegree
+This project, created by Michael Kieda in February of 2021, is part of the Udacity nanodegree program:
-program:  Programming for Data Science with Python
+Programming for Data Science with Python

 ### Date created
 Project and README file created on March 13, 2021